Newberry County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
-The length of the suspension varies based on factors like prior DUI convictions.
-Consult with a DUI attorney to determine the specific suspension period for your situation.
+• BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08% or higher, your license will be suspended for six months.

-• Temporary Permit Valid Until Hearing or Suspension Begins: After your arrest, the officer likely gave you a temporary driving permit.
-This permit is valid until your ALR hearing or until the date your suspension begins, whichever comes first.
+• Temporary Permit Valid Until Hearing or Suspension Begins: The arresting officer should have provided you with a temporary driving permit.
+This permit is valid until your ALR hearing or until the date the suspension begins if you don't request a hearing.

 If You Refused Testing